Program overview

 • Community Support Worker: Assist individuals and families in accessing community resources and support services.

-• Case Manager: Coordinate services for clients dealing with mental health, addiction, or social issues.
+• Case Manager: Coordinate services for clients, ensuring they receive the necessary support for mental health, addiction, or housing issues.

-These roles allow graduates to make a meaningful impact in their communities, addressing critical social issues and advocating for justice and equity.
+These roles allow graduates to make a meaningful impact in their communities, addressing critical social issues and promoting justice and equity.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.